birknergard/rick-and-morty-app/README.md

 # android-exam
-Exam for android development program.
+Exam for android development course.

     ## Completed so far:
     A lot of backend stuff